wangjunicode/UIForia/README.md

 [![openupm](https://img.shields.io/npm/v/com.klang-games.uiforia?label=UIForia&registry_uri=https://package.openupm.com)](https://openupm.com/packages/com.klang-games.uiforia/)

-# UIForia - new UI for Unity ...
+# UIForia - a new UI framework written for Unity ...
 PREVIEW!
 This is just a preview, we'll release a stable version of UIForia later this year, once we're ready.
 Feel free to look at the current state and get excited!
 The docs aren't ready and we still rely on a forked version